POD-mode-augmented wall model and its applications to flows at non-equilibrium conditions: Methodology

-Here, $y_{1,2}$ are the wall-normal coordinates of the two matching locations, while $U_{1,2}$ and $W_{1,2}$ are the $x$- and $z$-direction LES velocities at these points.
-Following \cite{yang2017log}, we apply spatial filtration to the velocities at both matching locations.
-The wall-shear stress ${\boldsymbol \tau}_w = (\tau_x , \tau_z)$ can then be calculated as follows
+{\blue Here, $y_1^+$ and $y_2^+$ are the wall-unit-scaled heights of the two matching locations while $U_{1,2}$ and $W_{1,2}$ are the local wall-parallel LES velocities at these heights.
+Note that similar to EWMs, the augmented LoW ansatz is applied along the local streamwise direction.} The wall-shear stress ${\boldsymbol \tau}_w = (\tau_x , \tau_z)$ can then be calculated similar to the EWM as